edermartioli/spirou-template/README.md

 -n to normalize final template by continuum
 ```

-Check if your results are similar to the template provided in the directory `expected_results`, or just compare the template with the one below:
+Check if your results are similar to the template provided in the directory `EpsEri/TEMPLATES/`, or just compare the plot below: